HewlettPackard/green-dcc/README.md

 The specific implementation of the **chiller power calculation** (`calculate_chiller_power` function, used within `calculate_HVAC_power`) is based on performance curves and part-load ratio logic derived from **EnergyPlus** examples and documentation (refer to code comments for specific source links within the EnergyPlus GitHub repository).

-**Note:** While the detailed `README_SustainDC.md` focuses heavily on the CPU and cooling aspects, the implementation within GreenDCC **has been extended** to explicitly incorporate **GPU and Memory power consumption** into the total IT load (`P_IT`) calculations, using parameters defined in the `dc_config_file` (e.g., `DEFAULT_GPU_POWER_CHARACTERISTICS`).
+**Note:** While the detailed `README_SustainDC.md` focuses heavily on the CPU and cooling aspects, the implementation within SustainCluster **has been extended** to explicitly incorporate **GPU and Memory power consumption** into the total IT load (`P_IT`) calculations, using parameters defined in the `dc_config_file` (e.g., `DEFAULT_GPU_POWER_CHARACTERISTICS`).
 This ensures that the energy impact of these critical components for AI workloads is accounted for in the simulation.

 ## 7. Environment & API

-GreenDCC provides a standard Reinforcement Learning interface through its `TaskSchedulingEnv` class, compatible with the [Gymnasium](https://gymnasium.farama.org/) API.
+SustainCluster provides a standard Reinforcement Learning interface through its `TaskSchedulingEnv` class, compatible with the [Gymnasium](https://gymnasium.farama.org/) API.
 This wrapper manages the interaction between the RL agent and the `DatacenterClusterManager` backend.

 ### 7.1 Observations